 Whew!
 Ladies please catch your breath.
 I know many of you like myself are carrying a full load.
 It’s important for us to give love and care to our loved ones .
 It’s equally important for us to provide love and care for ourselves as we give towards others.
 It’s great to be active in various activities or auxiliaries, however it’s important for you to not spread yourself to thin.Try not to over obligate youself with to many projects and responsibilities of organizations.

-An empty well cannot produce water for nourishment for those who need a slip to drink.
+We can’t pour from an empty well for those who need a slip to drink.
 We have to take care of ourselves so that we can give our best for those who need us the most.
 Self-care care isn’t about being selfish.
 Self-care is actually self-preservation so that we can take the time to refuel to be ready to go for those we love.
 Here are a few helpful steps to apply when adopting self-care :

 - Let go of the guilt or need to please in taking sometime out just for yourself .
 You need it, and you deserve it .